Tourniquets 101

 Nerve injury, pressure sores, necrosis, and thrombosis are some potential problems that can arise.
 Decreasing the time a tourniquet remains applied can help lower the chances of these complications.
 Compartment syndrome is a rare occurrence that accompanies severe injury and swelling.
 Without the ability to remove the extra fluid caused by swelling secondary to the injury, the pressure grows and presses on the veins, nerves, and arteries.
 This eventually causes complete occlusion and total loss of limb if not treated (8).

 Rhabdomyolysis can be a primary complication due to the tourniquet or a secondary complication of compartment syndrome.
 Since there is a decreased or complete stop of blood flow to cells past the tourniquet, these cells become oxygen-deprived, and eventually, the cells will die.
-After death, muscle cells release creatine kinase (C.K.), myoglobin, electrolytes, lactate dehydrogenase, and aldolase into the circulatory system, which reaches the kidneys and causes acute renal failure (2). (
+After death, muscle cells release creatine kinase (CK), myoglobin, electrolytes, lactate dehydrogenase, and aldolase into the circulatory system, which reaches the kidneys and causes acute renal failure (2). (

 Ask yourself...

-- What are some other complications that may occur from tourniquet use?
+1. What are some other complications that may occur from tourniquet use?

 Parts and Troubleshooting

 Various manufacturers produce tourniquets.
 Therefore, reviewing each type and listing each manufactured device’s components would be challenging.
-In general, a few essential parts apply to every tourniquet on the market.
+A few essential parts apply to every tourniquet on the market.
 They all have a strap, usually two inches wide, designed to fit around the affected limb.
 Some of these are adjustable to fit either arm or leg, while others come premade to fit one or the other.
 The next part is what makes the tourniquet tighten.
 Whether it be a windlass/stick, pneumatic/air, buckle, or dial, each tourniquet has a mechanism for tightening it (5).

 Ask yourself...